zyj1729/HW2-BFS/README.md

 	* If no end node is provided, returns a list of nodes in order of breadth-first search traversal from the given start node
 	* If an end node is provided and a path exists, returns a list of nodes in order of the shortest path to the end node
 	* If an end node is provided and a path does not exist, returns None
-* Be sure that your can handle possible edge cases, e.g.:
+* Be sure that your code can handle possible edge cases, e.g.:
 	* running bfs traversal on an empty graph
 	* running bfs traversal on an unconnected graph
 	* running bfs from a start node that does not exist in the graph